-As made clear by Amazon, the incorporation of technology such as barcode scanners can not only help businesses to meet customer service needs by giving users a better sense of their inventory, but can also increase workforce productivity by reducing the time it takes pickers to find products in a vast distribution center.
+As made clear by Amazon, the incorporation of key hardware technologies such as barcode scanners serve two purposes.
+Not only does the right hardware help businesses meet customer service needs by supporting more accurate binning and picking, but also increases workforce productivity by optimizing picking logistics and reducing inventory picking time in large distribution centers.

 OS Systems are Changing

-Depending on the exact OS and version, Microsoft will discontinue support sometime between 2018 and 2020.
-Organizations forced to migrate off legacy Windows mobile operating systems and onto Android and iOS operating systems may have to spend hundreds of thousands or even millions of dollars in new hardware and software.
-Developing mobile apps that only run on one of the mobile operating systems locks the enterprise into that platform—a very expensive mistake if you bet on the wrong OS.
+Organizations forced to migrate off legacy Windows mobile operating systems and onto Android and iOS may have to spend hundreds of thousands or even millions of dollars in new hardware and software.
+Developing mobile apps that only run on only one mobile operating system locks the enterprise into that platform—a very expensive mistake if you bet on the wrong OS.

-Instead of losing sleep over which enterprise mobile OS will rule the day, IT executives should seek to develop apps that will run on any device, regardless of platform.
-With mobility evolving at such a rapid pace, it’s possible — if not probable — that your organization will want to use different devices and/or a different OS for part of your business processes in the future.
-Read more in our free white paper:
+Instead of losing sleep over which enterprise mobile OS will rule the day, IT executives should focus on developing multi-platform apps that will run on any device, regardless of operating system.
+With mobility evolving at such a rapid pace, it’s likely that your organization will require different devices and/or operating systems to best serve each part of your business and maximize warehouse efficiency.

 Read More about inventory scanners and compatible hardware for asset management systems: